Just-Natsuki-Team/NatsukiModDev/README.md

 #### In short

 - Do not expect a complete, polished experience at this stage in development.
-- Do not expect progress made by playing under the overhaul to be supported into release, or further in development.
+- Do not expect progress made by playing under the overhaul to be supported into release, or further in development: you may need to delete your persistent to play newer versions of JN before release.
 - Progress made by playing under the old distribution of Just Natsuki will not be supported in the overhaul.
 - Do not expect support if you are playing the old distribution of Just Natsuki.
 It is **discontinued**.